 The Coalition believes increased funding for the WWRP is needed to meet the demand of a growing population in addition to rising construction and land costs.

-Statewide, the 220 proposals from 34 counties submitted for the WWRP include:
+Statewide, the nearly 220 proposals from 34 counties submitted for the WWRP include:

 21 multi-use trails

 37 farmland conservation easements to preserve working lands